wso2/docs-security/en/docs/security-guidelines/secure-engineering-guidelines/secure-coding-guidlines/secure-coding-guide.md

 For how attackers automate high-value flows and the controls that frustrate them, see [OWASP API6:2023](https://owasp.org/API-Security/editions/2023/en/0xa6-unrestricted-access-to-sensitive-business-flows/).

-The first step is identification: during threat modelling, enumerate the flows where automated, high-volume invocation has business cost.
-Typical sensitive flows include signup, password reset, OTP send, MFA enrolment, gift-code or coupon redemption, refund initiation, and free-tier resource creation.
+The first step is identification: during threat modeling, enumerate the flows where automated, high-volume invocation has business cost.
+Typical sensitive flows include signup, password reset, OTP send, MFA enrollment, gift-code or coupon redemption, refund initiation, and free-tier resource creation.
 For each, decide the abuse budget and the layered controls before the flow ships.

 Controls to layer (no single one suffices):

-* **Layered budgets** — per-user, per-device, per-IP, per-tenant, and global.
+* **Layered budgets**: per-user, per-device, per-IP, per-tenant, and global.
 An attacker rotating IPs is still bounded by the per-account and global limits; an attacker hammering one account is bounded by the per-user limit.
-* **Behavioural friction** — escalate after the first few failures (a CAPTCHA or step-up challenge), and use device fingerprinting where the flow warrants it.
-Apply friction progressively so legitimate users are not penalised on the first attempt.
+* **Behavioral friction**: escalate after the first few failures (a CAPTCHA or step-up challenge), and use device fingerprinting where the flow warrants it.
+Apply friction progressively so legitimate users are not penalized on the first attempt.
-* **State-changing requests are POST-only and CSRF-protected.** For the synchroniser-token, cookie, and multipart-form integration, see [OWASP CSRFGuard]({{#base_path#}}/security-guidelines/secure-engineering-guidelines/owasp-csrf-guard/).
+* **State-changing requests are POST-only and CSRF-protected.** For the synchronizer-token, cookie, and multipart-form integration, see [OWASP CSRFGuard]({{#base_path#}}/security-guidelines/secure-engineering-guidelines/owasp-csrf-guard/).
-* **Observability** — every invocation of a sensitive flow emits an audit event, so velocity anomalies are detectable, and the highest-value flows have alerts wired into the deployment's security monitoring.
+* **Observability**: every invocation of a sensitive flow emits an audit event, so velocity anomalies are detectable, and the highest-value flows have alerts wired into the deployment's security monitoring.
 A flow you cannot observe is a flow you cannot defend.

 ### Unrestricted File Upload

-For the full set of upload checks and known bypasses, see the [OWASP File Upload Cheat Sheet](https://cheatsheetseries.owasp.org/cheatsheets/File_Upload_Cheat_Sheet.html) — use it as the bypass checklist your validation must survive.
+For the full set of upload checks and known bypasses, see the [OWASP File Upload Cheat Sheet](https://cheatsheetseries.owasp.org/cheatsheets/File_Upload_Cheat_Sheet.html).
+Use it as the bypass checklist your validation must survive.

 Unrestricted file upload occurs when the server accepts an upload without adequately validating the file's name, type, content, and size.
 The risk taxonomy:

-* **Overwriting critical files** — an upload named after an existing critical file replaces it.
+* **Overwriting critical files**: an upload named after an existing critical file replaces it.
-* **Arbitrary file placement** — if the path is also attacker-influenced (directory traversal), a malicious script or executable lands in a sensitive directory.
+* **Arbitrary file placement**: if the path is also attacker-influenced (directory traversal), a malicious script or executable lands in a sensitive directory.
-* **Backdoor installation** — a web shell stored where the server will execute it gives persistent, code-level control.
+* **Backdoor installation**: a web shell stored where the server will execute it gives persistent, code-level control.

-Enforce the checks in this order, and stop at the first failure (each check assumes the previous one passed, so order matters — reject by size before you spend cycles parsing content):
+Enforce the checks in this order, and stop at the first failure (each check assumes the previous one passed, so order matters; reject by size before you spend cycles parsing content):

-1. **Container size limit** — cap the request body at the container/transport layer so an oversized upload is refused before it reaches your handler.
+1. **Container size limit**: cap the request body at the container/transport layer so an oversized upload is refused before it reaches your handler.
-2. **Handler size limit** — re-assert the size cap in the handler; the container limit may be looser or absent in some deployments.
+2. **Handler size limit**: re-assert the size cap in the handler; the container limit may be looser or absent in some deployments.
-3. **Content-type allow-list, validated against the bytes** — allow only specific types, and confirm the type by **inspecting the file content (magic bytes), not the client-supplied `Content-Type` header or the filename extension**.
+3. **Content-type allow-list, validated against the bytes**: allow only specific types, and confirm the type by **inspecting the file content (magic bytes), not the client-supplied `Content-Type` header or the filename extension**.
 The `Content-Type` header is attacker-controlled and the extension proves nothing.
-4. **Filename sanitisation** — normalise the filename and assign a unique stored name; never persist the client-supplied name verbatim (overwrite risk).
+4. **Filename sanitization**: normalize the filename and assign a unique stored name; never persist the client-supplied name verbatim (overwrite risk).
-5. **Storage outside any web-served directory** — store uploads outside the webroot, with no execute permission and least-privilege filesystem permissions, so a stored file can never be requested and run.
+5. **Storage outside any web-served directory**: store uploads outside the webroot, with no execute permission and least-privilege filesystem permissions, so a stored file can never be requested and run.

 Log all upload activity for monitoring.

 **Serving files back:** serve user-uploaded content from a separate hostname (or, at minimum, a separate path with no server-side execution), grant no execute permission, and set the `Content-Type` explicitly.
-Send `X-Content-Type-Options: nosniff` so the browser does not MIME-sniff an upload into an executable type — this header is part of the mandatory set in [HTTP Security Headers]({{#base_path#}}/security-guidelines/secure-engineering-guidelines/security-related-http-headers/).
+Send `X-Content-Type-Options: nosniff` so the browser does not MIME-sniff an upload into an executable type; this header is part of the mandatory set in [HTTP Security Headers]({{#base_path#}}/security-guidelines/secure-engineering-guidelines/security-related-http-headers/).

 === "Java stack"

-    Validate the extension against a server-side allow-list (for example `ALLOWED_FILE_EXTENSIONS = new String[]{".xml"}`) and throw `FileUploadException` on a disallowed type — but treat the extension check as a convenience filter, not the authority.
+    Validate the extension against a server-side allow-list (for example `ALLOWED_FILE_EXTENSIONS = new String[]{".xml"}`) and throw `FileUploadException` on a disallowed type, but treat the extension check as a convenience filter, not the authority.

     The authoritative type check is content inspection with **Apache Tika**: parse the file with `AutoDetectParser` (a `Parser`) into a `BodyContentHandler`, capturing `Metadata` (`TikaCoreProperties.RESOURCE_NAME_KEY` for the resource name, and `HttpHeaders.CONTENT_TYPE` for the detected type) via a `ParseContext`, and compare Tika's detected content type against the expected type.
 Catch `SAXException` and `TikaException` and reject the file on parse failure rather than letting it through.
 A sample shape: